Group 2 Rugby League logo and Australian regional rugby players in a locker room facing the field

 For the uninitiated, Group 2 is the heartbeat of the New South Wales North Coast.
-It’s more than just a competition—it’s the perfect excuse to watch your neighbours belt each other on the field and then share a cold one at the clubhouse afterwards.
+It’s more than just a competition—it’s the perfect excuse to watch your neighbours belt each other on the field and then share a Tooheys New at the clubhouse afterwards.
 And this year, there’s an extra twist: the Nambucca Heads Roosters come in as the defending premiers, feathers still puffed out after taking the title in 2025.
 Can they go back‑to‑back, or will there be new blood on top?
 Strap yourselves in—this one’s going to be a ripper.

 Group 2 Rugby League 2026 Draw & Schedule